J-Andersen-UvA/ToucanVault/Var4Good/Include list - var4good.md

 #var4good
 What is important to teach the students:
 1. How to motion capture.
+2. Animations and how to process them
-2. How to implement the animations in unity.
+3. How to implement the animations in unity.

 The presentation therefore needs to be build out of these two parts.